Darkle/BlueLoss-Desktop-App-Windows/README.md

 The following settings are configurable in the LANLost settings window:

-- **Enable/Disable LANLost** (default: enabled): You can enable/disable LANLost from either the system tray or the status window (see screenshot below)
+- **Enable/Disable LANLost** (default: enabled): You can enable/disable LANLost from either the system tray or the status window (see screenshot above)

 - **Run On System Startup** (default: true)